Sheko100/alx-system_engineering-devops/0x00-shell_basics/README.md

 The "9-firstdirdeletion" script file ==> deletes the "my_first_directory" from the "tmp" directory The "10-back" script file ==> changes the working directory back to the previous one The "11-lists" script file ==> displays the all the directories/files including hidden ones in the current working directory, the parent directory and the "boot" directory in long format
+The "12-file_type" script file ==> dispalys the type of the "iamafile" file which is in the "tmp" directory